Last updated on May 25th, 2021 at 09:05 pm

 No. 5 – Try On Your Own Legendary Style

-“Whatever your style, find it and flaunt it,” is not a quote by Hemingway, but it should be.
+“Whatever your style, find it and flaunt it,” is not a quote by Hemingway, but it could be about him.
 Key West is known for its come-as-you-are acceptance of all people.
 So what better place to find your defining style and the confidence that comes with it?
 Just as Hemingway is forever known for his sweaters and Jimmy Buffett for his lack of shoes, there’s a new set of duds waiting for you somewhere in town, poised to create the next legendary look.

 Discover your style at these Key West specialty shops on Tripadvisor